Resources for Jewish History

 5

 Food always brings us together!
 Take a look at these recipes to bring back your own memories of home cooking, and try them out at home.
 Over the years the ABI's Sisterhood published several cookbooks.
+One of them, Favorite Recipes of the Lorain Jewish Community, can even be found online.
 We would like to post favorite recipes from these cookbooks.
 Please be in touch with us (at smartin@wrhs.org) to suggest a recipe for posting or forward a recipe to our attention so we can honor the culinary traditions of your family.
 Our first recipe, apart from this Morning Journal article on hamantashen, is for Schneken, or pecan rolls, submitted by master bakers Marge Goldstein and Jeanne and Minnie Goldberger.
 Sisterhood cookbook archivist Kathy Jaffee will also help us to locate your favorite recipes.

 Abipurimkitchenlorainjournal